 Wireframes will help you understand how the content will look on the platform.
 After building wireframes, you’ll move over to the UI (User Interface) and mockups.

-Step 5: Define core features
+Step 5: Define Core Product Features

 The key concept here is maintaining the balance of minimalism and viability.